How to Plan an Event – Free Template

-This is where you detail the most important marketing channels for your event.
-Try to stick with 3-5 so you don’t spread you team and budget too thin.
+Try to stick with 3-5 marketing channels so you don’t spread your team and budget too thin.
 In our examples they may look this:

 - Conference: The marketing channels we will focus on are: Email, Direct Mail, Paid Social Media